-(1) Date of receipt of the Remarks

-application form 1000000

-(2) Date of review committee Grade Correction

-(3) Date of receipt of the report □No

-from the committee □Yes grade correction date (/)

-(4) Date of response(contact)
+(1) Date of receipt of the application form Remarks (2) Date of review committee Grade Correction (3) Date of receipt of the report □No from the committee \Box Yes grade correction date (/) (4) Date of response(contact)

 Exhibit 2

 Month, day, year

-Dear Dean of the Graduate School of Engineer ing,
+Dear Dean of the Graduate School of Engineering,

 Review committee

 Committee Chairperson Seal

 Committee members Seal

 Committee members Seal

 Report

-Regarding the matter submitted to the review c ommittee, we respond as follow s:
+Regarding the matter submitted to the review committee, we respond as follows:

+Student number Name

+Name of subject Name of Te acher

+Review results

-Name of subject Name of Teacher Review results As a result of the view, the content of the complaint regarding the grade was found to be valid and it is ☐ As a result of the view, the content of the complaint regarding the grade was found to be valid and it i appropriate that the grade is corrected to the following: Grade deemed appropriate by the review committee: Points.
+\Box As a result of the view, the content of the complain t regarding the grade was found to be valid and it is

+appropriate that the grade is corrected to the following ç.

+Grade deem ed appropriate by the review committee: Points.
 Pass.

-Fail/(Abandonment of Course) ☐ As a result of the review, the content of the complaint regarding the grade was not found to be valid and the grade was given Content of the review
+Fail/(Abandonment of Course)

+\Box As a result of of the review, the content of the complain regarding the grade was not found to be valid and the

+grade was g iven

+Content of the revi ew

-^{}The information contained in this report will be disclosed to the complainant.
+The information contained in this report will be disclosed to the complainant.